 The performances are exactly the same as references are implemented internally as pointers.
 But still, you can keep some points in your mind to decide when to use what:

 - Use pointers:

-- Use pointers if pointer arithmetic or passing NULL-pointer is needed.
-For example for arrays (Note that array access is implemented using pointer arithmetic).
+- If pointer arithmetic or passing a NULL pointer is needed.
+For example, for arrays (Note that accessing an array is implemented using pointer arithmetic).

-- To implement data structures like linked list, tree, etc and their algorithms because to point different cell, we have to use the concept of pointers.
+- To implement data structures like a linked list, a tree, etc. and their algorithms.
+This is so because, in order to point to different cells, we have to use the concept of pointers.

 The exception to the above is where a function’s parameter or return value needs a “sentinel” reference — a reference that does not refer to an object.
-This is usually best done by returning/taking a pointer, and giving the NULL pointer this special significance (references must always alias objects, not a dereferenced null pointer).
+This is usually best done by returning/taking a pointer, and giving the “nullptr” value this special significance (references must always alias objects, not a dereferenced null pointer).

 When do we pass arguments as Reference or Pointers?

 This article is contributed by Rishav Raj.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.